gerritvanos/R2D2-build/README.md

 **Warning:** This installation replaces earlier installations of BMPTK make sure to remove old installation from your PATH environment variable's.

+## Linux:
+The installation on linux is quite simple below a list of packages you need to install, this can be achieved by using your own package manager.
+Replace apt-get with your own package manager.
+Most packages are probably already installed.

+-   `sudo apt-get install git`
+-   `sudo apt-get install arm-none-eabi`
+-  `sudo apt-get install libnewlib-arm-none-eabi`
+-   `sudo apt-get install bossa-cli`
+-   `sudo apt-get install doxygen`
+-   `sudo apt-get install build-essential`

+After installing all the packages clone the R2D2-Build(add link to this) repo by typing the following command `git clone add link here`
+At this point everything should be working fine.

+## Working with it:

+**Note:** On linux platforms the `bmptk-make` command should be replaced with `make`

 ### creating a new module:
-1. Open windows explorer.
-2. Browse to the following directory `<path-to-your-repo>/R2D2-build/modules`
+1. Go to the `modules` directory located in `<path-to-your-repo>/R2D2-build/modules`
-3. Create a new folder with the name of your module. **note:** Keep in mind the style guide rules.
-A name could be "test_module"
+2. Start work on a module by using `git clone https://github.com/R2D2-2019/<name-of-module>` If there are already files in the repo you can skip step 3 if it is the first time go to step 3.
-4. copy the contents of the template-arduino or template-native directory to the folder of your module. **note:** native projects are for running on your pc and arduino for flashing to the due.
+3. If it is the first time you start work on the module the repo will be empty.
+Copy the contents of the template-arduino or template-native directory to the folder of your module. **note:** native projects are for running on your pc and arduino for flashing to the due.

 ### Writing code: